 Heather Geronemus knows the consequences of drunk driving firsthand.
 In 2009, her father, Dr. Robert Geronemus, a prominent kidney specialist in Fort Lauderdale, was walking in downtown Miami after a medical conference dinner when he was struck by a car that went through a red light.

-“The National Highway Traffic Safety Administration estimates a first-time drunk driver can pay as much as $10,000 in fines, legal fees, and higher car insurance costs,” Geronemus says.
+NHTSA estimates that a first-time drunk driver can pay as much as $10,000 in fines, legal fees and higher car insurance costs.

-A DUI continues to impact your wallet long after the initial violation.
-Insurance rates can rise sharply after a DUI, and you may no longer qualify for the lowest car insurance rates.
-You may also be required to file an SR-22, which you can't do on your own.
+Insurance rates often rise steeply after a DUI, and you may no longer qualify for the lowest rates.
+To see what coverage costs once a conviction is on your record, compare quotes for cheapest car insurance after a DUI.
+You may also be required to file an SR-22 insurance form, which you can’t do on your own.
 Your insurer must file it on your behalf, and not all carriers offer this option.

-Whether or not you need an SR-22, shop around to see if your current insurer can still offer lower auto insurance rates after a DUI.
+How much rates climb depends on your state.
+MoneyGeek’s guide to how a DUI affects your premium in Illinois shows the size of the increase one state applies.
+Whether or not you need an SR-22, shop around to see if your current insurer still offers a lower rate.
 Another company might save you money.

 If you’ve been drinking but don’t feel impaired, call a ride.
 A rideshare fare is a fraction of what a DUI arrest costs, and it keeps everyone on the road safer.